cloudfour/offCanvasMenu/README.md

 ### Other options

 For the most part, you'll want to leave these alone; they're there in case you run into namespace conflicts in CSS or other deeper issues.

 * `duration`: The time the animation should take to complete in milliseconds.
 * `container`: Nominally it should be possible to use a different container element other than the `body` element that is the default.
 But we haven't tried it!
 * `classes` : The class names that get assigned to different elements needed to make the menu work.
 You can change these if you have a conflict or other burning desire for change.
 * `transEndEventNames`: When CSS transitions are used we attach some events to the `transitionend` callback, which can differ in name browser-to-browser.
 We use a method similar to [Modernizr](http://modernizr.com/docs/#prefixed) and [Twitter Bootstrap](https://github.com/twitter/bootstrap/blob/master/js/bootstrap-transition.js) for determining the event name, referencing the keys in this list.

+## Known Issues

+### Android animation bugs

+Some versions of the Android browser handle percentage transforms [rather strangely](http://css-tricks.com/forums/discussion/20269/transform-translate-percentages-and-android/p1).
+Specifying a non-percentage value for `coverage` should alleviate the issue.